aralhekimoglu/aralhekimoglu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing my PhD at a collaboration program of BMW Group and Technical University of Munich.
-My research area is finding data-efficient development solutions for various autonomous driving tasks.
+Welcome!
+I am a Ph.D. student researching data-efficient deep learning algorithms for computer vision tasks in the autonomous driving industry.
+I am currently working at BMW in collaboration with Prof. Dr. Gerhard Rigoll from Electrical and Computer Engineering, Technical University of Munich.

-I finished my MSc of Computer Science at New York University focusing on computer vision.
-Later, for a year, I worked as a Computer Vision Engineer specializing on autonomous driving perception systems.
+I earned my MSc in Computer Science at New York University focusing on computer vision.
+Later, for a year, I worked at a start-up as a Computer Vision Engineer specializing in autonomous driving perception systems.

+Please feel free to contact if you want to know more about me!